Hong Kong and Sun Yat-Sen’s Revolutionary Thought

 Sun Yat-sen in the 1910s.
 (Image: via Wikimedia Commons)

 In shock, he realized that the ticket was hidden in the bamboo pole.
-He rushed back to the seaside but the bamboo pole had already disappeared.
+He returned to the seaside, but the bamboo pole had already disappeared.
 This broke him down.
 He went mentally crazy and could not work anymore.

 It was at the time when the ideologies of Cosmopolitanism and Communism entered China.
 Many young people admired the idea of Cosmopolitanism and opposed Nationalism.
-Sun Yat-sen, on the other hand, emphasized the importance of Nationalism by using the story of the laborer as an analogy.
+On the other hand, Sun Yat-sen emphasized the importance of Nationalism by using the story of the laborer as an analogy.

 Sun Yat-sen’s inspiration

-After Sun Yat-sen graduated, he could have been put forward by his professor to become an official.
-He decided to give up the opportunity and devoted himself to the political revolution to overthrow the corrupt Qing Dynasty.
+After Sun Yat-sen graduated, his professor could have recommended him for an official position.
+He decided to pass on the opportunity and devoted himself to the political revolution to overthrow the corrupt Qing Dynasty.

 Sun Yat-sen (seated on right) and Chiang Kai-shek.

-Sun Yat-sen (seated on right) and Chiang Kai-shek.
+Sun Yat-sen (seated on the right) and Chiang Kai-shek.
 (Image: via Wikimedia Commons)

-One of the reasons behind that decision was that while he was studying in Hong Kong (a colony of Great Britain at the time), he saw beautiful buildings and streets that were neat and clean, which were in great contrast to his hometown, Guangzhou.
-Besides, there was little crime in Hong Kong, whereas people in Guangzhou had to carry weapons around to protect themselves from robbers.
+One reason for his decision was that while he was studying in Hong Kong (a colony of Great Britain at the time), he saw beautiful buildings and neat and clean streets, which were in great contrast to his hometown, Guangzhou.
+Besides, there was little crime in Hong Kong, whereas people in Guangzhou had to carry weapons to protect themselves from robbers.

-During the time of the Sino-French War, many Chinese people in Hong Kong stood up and protested by means of strikes, showing patriotic spirit and national unity, which was a huge contrast to the corrupt government of the time.
+During the Sino-French War, many Chinese people in Hong Kong stood up and protested through strikes, showing a patriotic spirit and national unity, which was a huge contrast to the corrupt government of the time.
 So he was greatly inspired and held up the idea of revolution.

 He understood that public media played a crucial role in spreading his revolutionary principles and ideals, so in 1899, he founded the China Daily newspaper with Chan Siu-bak.
 The newspaper became a powerful tool for the dissemination of the revolution.
 Meanwhile, he took Hong Kong as the base for raising funds and setting up the revolution organization, attempting to launch an uprising and take over Guangzhou.

-Although the first few uprisings failed, people in Hong Kong donated a lot of money to support the revolution, laying down a great foundation for the final uprising that successfully overthrew the regime.
+Although the first few uprisings failed, people in Hong Kong donated a lot of money to support the revolution, laying down an excellent foundation for the final uprising that successfully overthrew the regime.

 Translated by Sharon L and edited by Helen